Developerayo/web5-messaging/README.md

 This is how it works:

-1. It imports the necessary modules:
+1. Import the necessary modules:
     - `useState` and `useEffect` from the 'react' library.

 2. The `useMessages` function initialises the state variable `messages` to keep the list of messages and accepts`'web5` as an argument.